gear-foundation/gear-wiki/docs/examples/dein.md

 4. The next step is to send Metadata to your program using the `SetDnsMeta` enum variant.
 Where you need to set name, link (that is link to html file on IPFS) and description.

 5. To register your dApp in DNS, you need to send a message to the DNS program.
-You can do it through https://idea.gear-tech.io/ - find DNS program and send message `Register` with the id of your program.
+You can do it through https://idea.gear-tech.io/ - find the DNS program and send the message `Register` with the id of your program.

 ## Open and use dApp

 Firstly you need to download the `dns.html` file from Releases and open it in your browser.
-If you have your dApp registered in DNS program you will see it in the list of available dApps.
+If you have your dApp registered in the DNS program you will see it in the list of available dApps.
 Just click the "Open" button and your interface will be opened in the new tab.

-## Get dns records
+## Get DNS records

-Using via https://idea.gear-tech.io, you can read the state of the DNS program to get records - all or filtered by name, id, pattern.
+Using https://idea.gear-tech.io, you can read the state of the DNS program to get records - all or filtered by name, id, pattern.